 If you suspect that you have facet syndrome, schedule an appointment with your physician to receive an accurate diagnosis of what is causing your pain.

-If your physician suspects you might have facet syndrome, he or she will order one or more tests to confirm the diagnosis.
-The goal is to determine whether degeneration of the facet joints has occurred, and if so, to narrow down the location of the deterioration.
+Your physician should perform a series of tests to determine whether or not you have facet syndrome, including physical and imaging tests.
+The goal is to determine whether degeneration of the facet joints has occurred, and if so, to pinpoint the location of the deterioration.
 These tests can include:

 - Intra-articular joint injections

 - MRI imaging

 Your physician will also ask you a series of questions about your medical history and current lifestyle to help recommend the best treatment option for your needs.